-By 2021, the European Union will implement a travel authorization system called the European Travel Information and Authorization System (ETIAS).
+By the end of 2022, the European Union will implement a travel authorization system called the European Travel Information and Authorization System (ETIAS).
 The aim of this security system is to screen travelers prior to their arrival in Europe, similar to the Electronic System for Travel Authorization (ESTA) program currently in place in the United States.
 Prospective visitors to certain European countries will have to apply for a travel authorization before being permitted to enter the Schengen Area.

 How ETIAS will work

 Before their arrival in the Schengen Area, visa-exempt travelers will be asked to apply online for a travel authorization.
 Visitors will provide personal details (e.g., name, passport number, travel plan information) and answer questions about their background, including prior criminal convictions or previous entry denials.
 This information will be provided via an online ETIAS form.

 The applicant’s data will then be checked against European and global security databases, including SIS, VIS, EUROPOL, and ECRIS.
 If the traveler is cleared for entry into the Schengen Area, the applicant will receive the travel authorization within a matter of minutes and will be valid for 3 years.
 Applicants that because of any outstanding issues will require manual processing may take up to 2 weeks, at which point the traveler will be notified of the decision and justification for the denial.